racz16/WebGL-GLSL-Editor/README.md

 ### Diagnostic

-The extension uses [glslang](https://github.com/KhronosGroup/glslang), the Khronos Group's reference GLSL compiler to provide diagnostic informations (errors and warnings).
+The extension uses [glslang](https://github.com/KhronosGroup/glslang), the Khronos Group's reference GLSL compiler to provide diagnostic information (errors and warnings).
 It also grays out the unused functions, types and variables.
 Only available in the desktop version.

 ![diagnostic](res/gif/diagnostic.gif)